silintzir/koa-shopify-auth-cookieless/README.md

   ```

 # Please NOTE:
-This package doesn't use any cookies ( obviously ¯\_( ͡° ͜ʖ ͡°)_/¯ ) OR Koa session.
+This package doesn't use any cookies or session.
 The intent was to strip functionality down as much as possible in order to focus on
 the OAuth flow and retrieving an accessToken.

 Please note that the official @shopify/koa-shopify-auth package uses sessions to manage access tokens.
 This package takes a different approach and allows for persisting the accessToken however you choose.
 While this may work for some situations, you will probably still need to implement some kind of session strategy when your
 app goes into production, in order to log the user out after some time interval.

-If you are otherwise
-persisting your accessTokens with another method, you do not need to implement a session strategy
+If you are otherwise persisting your accessTokens with another method, you do not need to implement a session strategy
 that stores your tokens in the session.
 You will just need to create a mechanism for invalidating
 sessions on some interval.

 Please keep in mind though, that if the user uninstalls the app, the verifyToken function will
 force a redirect to /auth.
 https://github.com/Shopify/koa-shopify-auth#session